SirADV24/Sortring-Algorithms-Visualiser/README.md

 # Logic

-To achive the "step-by-step" sortring we store all the swaps that would have been made by the sortring algorythm. in the interface we change the bars acording to the swaps recorder, updating the scene each time.
+To achive the "step-by-step" sortring we store all the swaps that would have been made by the sortring algorythm.
+After that the interface we change the bars acording to the swaps recorded, updating the scene each time.